dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 [stsievert/dask-hyperband-comparison]:https://github.com/stsievert/dask-hyperband-comparison

-This is a pretty simple dataset.
-Let's build a fully connected neural net with 24 neurons to classify this dataset:
+Let's build a fully connected neural net with 24 neurons for classification:

 ``` python
 >>> from sklearn.neural_network import MLPClassifier
 >>> model = MLPClassifier()
 ```

-Building the neural net with PyTorch  is also possible,[^skorch] and what I used in development).
+Building the neural net with PyTorch  is also possible[^skorch] (and what I used in development).

-[^skorch]:Through the Scikit-learn API wrapper [skorch]
+[^skorch]:through the Scikit-learn API wrapper [skorch]

-This neural net's behavior is dictated by a host of hyperparameters.
-There are 6 hyperparameters, and only one controls the model of the optimal architecture (the number of neurons through `hidden_layer_sizes`).
+This neural net's behavior is dictated by 6 hyperparameters.
+Only one controls the model of the optimal architecture (`hidden_layer_sizes`, the number of neurons in each layer).
 The rest control finding the best model of that architecture.
 Details on the hyperparameters are in the *[Appendix](#appendix)*.

 ``` python